-Not only does this make the perfect holiday snack, it also makes a great last minute homemade Christmas gift.
-It’s festive, it’s delicious and it is so incredibly simple - no mixers, candy thermometers or special equipment necessary.
-Wrap a little stack in wax paper with cute ribbon and a tag for friends, neighbors, kid’s teachers or anyone else you may have on your list.
+Not only does this make the perfect holiday snack, it also makes a great last-minute homemade Christmas gift.
+It’s festive, delicious, and so incredibly simple - no mixers, candy thermometers or special equipment necessary.
+Wrap a little stack in wax paper with a cute ribbon and a tag for friends, neighbors, kid’s teachers, or anyone else you may have on your list.

 Ingredients in Chocolate Covered Pretzel Toffee